Anu2136/task5-/README.md

-to combine data form multiple tables using join queries . join queries:- join queries are used to combinne data from two or more tables baed on a common betwween them . types of JOIN :-
+to combine data form multiple tables using join queries . join queries:- join queries are used to combinne data from two or more tables based on a common between them . types of JOIN :-
 1.INNER JOIN
 2.LEFT OUTER JOIN